 Meditation techniques give your mind a single object to focus on, such as an image, the breath, or a sacred sound.
 Jim Bennitt, a ParaYoga teacher in Chicago, explains that this focus gives the mind something to do.
 “Our mind’s job is to move,” he says.
 But instead of letting it jump between thoughts about tonight’s dinner or your work deadlines and vacation fantasies, a meditation technique gives your mind a simple, repetitive task that will ultimately slow down its movements and lull it into a calm, even state.

-The three techniques described in the pages that follow—a visualization practice, a mantra practice, and a walking meditation—involve activities that you do every day, but here, rather than doing them unconsciously, you bring your total focus and awareness to the simple task at hand.
+The three techniques described in the pages that follow—a sitting meditation, a visualization practice, a mantra practice, and a walking meditation—involve activities that you do every day, but here, rather than doing them unconsciously, you bring your total focus and awareness to the simple task at hand.
 If you’re interested in establishing a regular meditation practice, you might try each technique for a full week.
 Keep a journal: Write down how you feel before and after each meditation session.
 Also, take note of how long you are able to meditate with each technique.
 After three weeks, you can look back over your journal to see which technique you are most drawn to.
 At that point, begin practicing it regularly until it becomes a habit—one that you’ll enjoy and benefit from for a lifetime.

 Don’t worry, you don’t have to sit in a pretzel-like pose for meditation.
 “While the ancient yogis preferred to meditate in complex seated postures like Lotus Pose, most practitioners today don’t have the mobility in their hips to do so safely,” says yoga teacher Jim Bennitt.
 But that doesn’t mean that you should just plop down without preparation.
 Experiment with the three options below, keeping in mind this tip from Bennitt: For maximum comfort, find a position where your hips are higher than your knees.
 This makes it easier to keep your spine long and your body relaxed and comfortable.